numpy/numpy/doc/neps/nep-0018-array-function-protocol.rst

 Implementations in terms of a limited core API
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The internal implementations of some NumPy functions is extremely simple.
+The internal implementation of some NumPy functions is extremely simple.
 For example:

 - ``np.stack()`` is implemented in only a few lines of code by combining